introbioinfo-2023-1/exercise02-beta-rachelse/README.md

    ...
    ```

-2. Find the line in which the feature type is "gene" and the gene name is "Raf".
+2. Find the line in which the feature type is "gene" and the gene name is "Gfat1".
    Save the line to **result04_2.txt**.

-3. The "Raf" gene has multiple transcripts.
-Find all transcripts and store the attribute "transcript_name" (e.g., transcript_name "Raf-RE"; ) to **result04_3.txt**.
+3. The "Gfat1" gene has multiple transcripts.
+Find all transcripts and store the attribute "transcript_name" (e.g., transcript_name "Gfat1-RN"; ) to **result04_3.txt**.
    - Example (please follow this format)
    ```
-   Raf-XX
+   Gfat1-XX
-   Raf-AA
+   Gfat1-AA
    ...
    ```

-4. Count the number of exons of each transcript from "Raf" gene and save the count to **result04_4.csv** (remember CSV files are comma separated).
+4. Count the number of exons of each transcript from "Gfat1" gene and save the count to **result04_4.csv** (remember CSV files are comma separated).
 Write the **transcript names (value of transcript_name) as column 1** and the **count of exons as column 2** like this:
    ```
-   Raf-XX,5
+   Gfat1-XX,5
-   Raf-AA,3
+   Gfat1-AA,3
    ...
    ```

-5. Calculate the total exon length of each transcript from "Raf" gene and save the result to **result04_5.csv**.
+5. Calculate the total exon length of each transcript from "Gfat1" gene and save the result to **result04_5.csv**.
    Write the **transcript names as column 1** and the **length of exons as column 2** like this:
    ```
-   Raf-XX,3300
+   Gfat1-XX,3300
-   Raf-AA,2500
+   Gfat1-AA,2500
    ...
    ```
    > The position of GTF is 1-based, which means the 100nt-length region from 1st position to 100th position in chromosome 1 is represented as "chr1 1 100".
 Please consider this when calculating